GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation.

+### 6.62.02

+Fixed bug introduced in 6.62.01 that caused a trap that broke `redirect csv ... multiprocess`.
+My apologies.

 ### 6.62.01

 Updated code so that when `gam.cfg` variables `csv_output_timestamp_column` and `output_timeformat` are both specified,